 The Problems With Leaks

 - Waste: When a feeder leaks, the nectar is wasted because birds will not drink it off the ground.
 This means feeders need to be refilled more frequently, requiring more labor and expense.
 If a feeder leaks heavily, visiting hummingbirds may not have any nectar left to drink before it can be refilled.
 If the food source is that unreliable, the hummingbirds may not return.

 - Odors: The sweet smell of spilled nectar does not matter to hummingbirds, as the birds have very little sense of smell.
 It can, however, attract more insects, mice, rats, raccoons, deer, squirrels, and even bears, none of which are desirable feeder guests and could drain the nectar and damage the feeders.

 - Stains: As nectar drips on a patio or deck, it can create stubborn stains that can be difficult to remove.
 If the feeder is dripping over grass or plants, it can harm those plants and upset the soil chemistry, causing an unattractive blemish in a lawn or hummingbird garden.

 - Stickiness: As the water evaporates from nectar, a thick, sticky syrup is left behind.
 That sticky mess can inadvertently coat birds' feathers, creating plumage problems that can cause flight difficulties.
 The stickiness can also cause feeder damage or blockages if it is allowed to build up.

 Minimizing Leaks and Drips

 All upside down reservoir hummingbird feeders, designs with a bottle of nectar suspended above the feeding ports, will leak occasionally.
 These feeders rely on gravity and pressure to properly supply nectar to the feeding ports, and as nectar levels rise and fall, some drips are to be expected.
-A minor leak once in awhile is not a concern, but when a feeder develops a consistent drip or larger leak, it is necessary to stop the flow.
+A minor leak occasionally is not a concern, but when a feeder develops a consistent drip or larger leak, it is necessary to stop the flow.
 There are several ways feeders can be tightened and seals reinforced to minimize leakage.